1-20 of 105

 Published: 01 September 2024

 NOCARDIOSIS Figure 12-23 NOCARDIOSIS A central nervous system (CNS) inflammatory lesion with abscess formation (A,B), scattered beaded gram-positive Nocardia bacilli (C), and numerous single and partly clustered filamentous bacteria with a Grocott methenamine silver (GMS) stain (D).
-(C: courtesy of the CDC PHIL) More about this image found in NOCARDIOSIS A central nervous system (CNS) inflammatory lesion with absces...
+(C More about this image found in NOCARDIOSIS A central nervous system (CNS) inflammatory lesion with absces...

 Book Chapter